telerik/ajax-docs/controls/ajaxmanager/server-side-programming/events/onajaxrequest.md

 # OnAjaxRequest

-The **AjaxRequest** event occurs when triggered by the client-side [ajaxRequest()]({%slug ajaxmanager/client-side-programming/overview%}) function or the server-side [RaisePostBackEvent()]({%slug ajaxmanager/server-side-programming/methods%}) method.
-The event can not be cancelled.
-The **AjaxRequest** event handler receives a single string argument.
+The `AjaxRequest` event occurs when triggered by the client-side [`ajaxRequest()`]({%slug ajaxmanager/client-side-programming/overview%}) function or the server-side [`RaisePostBackEvent()``]({%slug ajaxmanager/server-side-programming/methods%}) method.

-The example below demonstrates AjaxRequest triggered from both the client and server.
-An a HTML input button and a standard ASP.NET button are defined in the example.
-The HTML input button triggers a function that calls the client-side [ajaxRequest()]({%slug ajaxmanager/client-side-programming/overview%}).
-The ASP.NET button triggers a server-side OnClick event that in turn calls the [RaisePostBackEvent()]({%slug ajaxmanager/server-side-programming/methods%}) method.
+The event cannot be cancelled.
+The `AjaxRequest` event handler receives a single string argument.

-## Example
+The example below demonstrates an `AjaxRequest` triggered from both the client and server.
+An a HTML input button and a standard ASP.NET button are also defined.
+The HTML input button triggers a function that calls the client-side [`ajaxRequest()`]({%slug ajaxmanager/client-side-programming/overview%}).
+The ASP.NET button triggers a server-side `OnClick` event that in turn calls the [`RaisePostBackEvent()`]({%slug ajaxmanager/server-side-programming/methods%}) method.

 ````ASP.NET
 <form id="form1" runat="server">